- Ethical Standards

 9. Author should confirm that all the work in the submitted manuscript is original and to acknowledge and cite content reproduced from other sources to obtain permission to reproduce any content from other sources.

 10. Authors should ensure that any studies involving human or animal subjects conform to national, local and institutional laws and requirements (e.g. WMA Declaration of Helsinki, NIH Policy on Use of laboratory Animals, EU Directive on Use of Animals) and confirm that approval has been sought and obtained where appropriate.
 Authors should obtain express permission from human subjects and respect their privacy.

-11. Any potential conflict of interest (e.g. where the author has a competing interest (real or apparent) that could be considered or viewed as exerting an undue influence on his or her duties at any stage during the publication process) should be declared (see ICJME recommendations).
+11.3.
+Information about the conflict of interests.
+Any potential conflict of interest (e.g. where the author has a competing interest (real or apparent) that could be considered or viewed as exerting an undue influence on his or her duties at any stage during the publication process) should be declared (see ICJME recommendations).

 12. Authors should notify promptly the journal editor or publisher if a significant error in their publication is identified.
 Author should cooperate with the editor and publisher to publish an erratum, addendum, corrigendum notice, or to retract the paper, where this is deemed necessary.
 In identifying significant inaccuracies, errors in data, etc. after the publication editors reserve the right to withdraw the published article.

 13. Authors should take full responsibility for any plagiarism of text, image or other type of graphics.
 Any related misconduct will be dealt in accordance with COPE algorithm.